webmin/webmin.com/content/docs/Modules/scheduled-cron-jobs.md

 ---

 ### About
-*Scheduled Cron Jobs* lists jobs that are scheduled explicitly or implicitly by other modules like [Filesystem Backup](/docs/modules/filesystem-backup).
+The **Scheduled Cron Jobs** module lists jobs that are scheduled explicitly or implicitly by other modules like [Filesystem Backup](/docs/modules/filesystem-backup).
 In contrast to [Scheduled Commands](/docs/modules/scheduled-commands) which are executed just once, Scheduled Cron Jobs ar executed hourly, weekly or whateverly.

 [![](/images/docs/screenshots/modules/light/scheduled-cron-jobs.png "Scheduled Cron Jobs Screenshot")](/images/docs/screenshots/modules/light/scheduled-cron-jobs.png)